This meatball soup recipe is a tasty and simple way to enjoy homemade or store-bought meatballs. It has a delicious tomato broth and plenty of pasta!

 - You can use a different kind of pasta if you prefer, but be mindful that pastas have different volumes and you may end up with more or less if you use something other than fusilli/rotini.

 - This soup is pretty flexible.
 Feel free to throw in additional herbs or vegetables depending on what you've got in your kitchen!

 - Add in a handful or two of fresh spinach towards the end of cooking time as an easy way to get more greens.

-- Leftovers will last 3-4 days in the fridge.
-You can freeze leftovers, but keep in mind that soups with pasta don't always freeze that well (the pasta becomes puffy), but it'll still taste good.
+- You can freeze leftovers for up to 3 months, but keep in mind that soups with pasta don't always freeze that well since the pasta becomes puffy, but it'll still taste good.

 Questions about this Italian meatball soup?
 Let me know in the comments below.

 - 1 (28 fluid ounce) can crushed tomatoes I used fire roasted

 - 4 cups beef broth

 - 1/2 red bell pepper chopped small

 - 1/4 teaspoon Italian seasoning